 Does Car Insurance Cover Lawsuits?

 If someone sues you after a Florida car accident and you lose the case, your insurance will cover the other driver’s losses up to the limits of your policy.
 Florida does not require drivers to carry bodily injury liability insurance.
 Instead, the only insurance drivers must have is a minimum of $10,000 in PIP coverage and $10,000 in property damage liability coverage.
-If you didn’t buy additional coverage, you could wind up paying for the other driver’s losses if you caused the collision.
+If you didn’t buy additional coverage, you could pay for the other driver’s losses if you caused the collision.

 Someone who files a lawsuit against you must prove that you caused the crash.
 Until they do so, they can’t force you or your insurance company to pay for their injuries.
-Furthermore, there are specific rules for stepping outside Florida’s no-fault system to file a lawsuit.
+Furthermore, specific rules exist for stepping outside Florida’s no-fault system to file a lawsuit.
 According to state law, someone can only step outside the no-fault system to file a lawsuit against you if:

 • Their injuries resulted in the permanent and significant loss of an “important bodily function.”